bigsql/zedstore/README.md

-# postgres
+# zedstore

-* Repository to collaborate on postgres projects.
+* Hello Analytics and OLTP